The Fastest-Growing Law Firms in Australia | Fast Firms

 The legal industry's revenue is expected to decline by 1.1% in 2024 relative to the previous 12 months, part of wider trend of an 0.8% annualised rise over the period from 2019 to 2024.
 However, Australasian Lawyer's Fast Firms have outperformed the sector and these metrics by recording impressive increases in their revenues.

-Sara Zahedi, Head of Professional Services at Macquarie Business Banking, highlights how key areas of growth according to his team’s research data are technology and cybersecurity, corporate revenue and environmental areas such as ESG, renewables and climate change and natural disasters.
+Sara Zahedi, Head of Professional Services at Macquarie Business Banking, highlights how key areas of growth according to her team’s research data are technology and cybersecurity, corporate revenue and environmental areas such as ESG, renewables and climate change and natural disasters.

-He says, “We’ve noticed in many of our successful legal clients that areas of challenge in the past have been turned into opportunities to expand their firms’ knowledge, providing potential new areas for growth.”
+She says, “We’ve noticed in many of our successful legal clients that areas of challenge in the past have been turned into opportunities to expand their firms’ knowledge, providing potential new areas for growth.”

 Larger firms generate significantly higher revenue per full-time equivalent and per partner than smaller firms, suggesting their focus on investing in technology plays an important role in driving revenue growth.